vtog/.dotfiles/README.rst

 Setup .dotfiles
 ===============

 .. note:: This reference's my "dotfiles" repo.
-I'm also using an alias to manage the .dotfiles, **"dots"**, replace **"git"** with this when managing the repo.
+I'm using **"dots"** as an alias for **"git"** to manage the .dotfiles.
+This was added to .zshenv.

 #.
 Setup